HOME

 Anchorhead is considered a reference work in interactive fiction.
 The guys over at the prime interactive fiction source IFDB have Top-50 votings sessions every other year, and usually Anchorhead lands in the top 5.
 Classics do age though.
 Does this one age well?
 Like, it's almost 25 years old now, surely there's been more decent IF pieces since then?
 Let's see.

 Anchorhead was originally written in Inform 6, so apart from the occasional text box and an individual status line there's no shnickshnack at all in the original 1998/1999 version.
 I'll stick to that one and check on the enhanced visuals of the 2018 Steam version later (while all screenshots are from the Steam version, coz it simply looks better).
-In case you don't know where to get interactive fiction games and how to run them: A good hub for quickly finding the game itself is the IFDB (hence de name).
-You'll need an interpreter program to run it (just like you need Word to run a .docx file), and you'll find plenty for example here, and if you're using Windows, Mac or Linux I'd recommend Gargoyle for a quick start.
-Or play it online at IFDB.

 The Story